LAStools/LAStools/bin/laspublish_README.md

 ./aaaaa/pointclouds/bbbbb/source

-so that all links from the download map will correctly link to the original LAZ files
+so that all links from the download map will correctly link to the original LAZ files.

 ## laspublish specific arguments

--classification    : use classification value as output color parameter -copy_source_files : copy sourcefiles (LAS/LAZ) into portal subdirectory -description [n]   : use [n] as output description -elevation         : use elevation value as output color parameter -intensity         : use intensity value as output color parameter -move_source_files : move sourcefiles (LAS/LAZ) into portal subdirectory (need also "-really_move" argument) -name [n]          : use [n] as output name
+-classification    : use classification value as output color parameter
+-copy_source_files : copy sourcefiles (LAS/LAZ) into portal subdirectory
+-description [n]   : use [n] as output description
+-elevation         : use elevation value as output color parameter
+-intensity         : use intensity value as output color parameter
+-move_source_files : move sourcefiles (LAS/LAZ) into portal subdirectory (need also "-really_move" argument)
+-name [n]          : use [n] as output name
--no_edl            : do not use EDL (Eye dome lighting) at 3D output -no_skybox         : do not add sky at 3D output -only_2D           : only output xy
+-no_edl            : do not use EDL (Eye dome lighting) at 3D output
+-no_skybox         : do not add sky at 3D output
+-only_2D           : only output xy
 -only_2d           : use only 2 dimensions (xy)
 -only_3D           : output only 3D
--overwrite         : overwrite existing target files -point_source      : use "point source" value as output color parameter -potree14          : deprecated: potree 14 not supported anymore. will use potree 16 -potree16          : expected protree version 16 -potree18          : expected protree version 18
+-overwrite         : overwrite existing target files
+-point_source      : use "point source" value as output color parameter
+-potree14          : deprecated: potree 14 not supported anymore. will use potree 16
+-potree16          : expected protree version 16
+-potree18          : expected protree version 18
--really_move       : confirmation to really move the files told by "-move_source_files" argument -return_number     : use "return number" value as output color parameter -rgb               : use rgb value as output color parameter -title [n]         : use [n] as output title
+-really_move       : confirmation to really move the files told by "-move_source_files" argument
+-return_number     : use "return number" value as output color parameter
+-rgb               : use rgb value as output color parameter
+-title [n]         : use [n] as output title

 ### Basics
 -fail    : fail if license expired or invalid
 -gui     : start with files loaded into GUI
 -h       : print help output
 -help    : print help output
 -license : show license information
--v       : verbose output (print extra information) -verbose : verbose output (print extra information) -version : reports this tool's version number
+-v       : verbose output (print extra information)
+-verbose : verbose output (print extra information)
+-version : reports this tool's version number

 ## Module arguments

 ### General
 -chunk_size [n] : set chunk size [n] in number of bytes

 ### Color
 -oscale_rgb [n] : scale output RGB by [n]

 ### Output
--compatible     : write LAS/LAZ output in compatibility mode -io_obuffer [n] : use write-out-buffer of size [n] bytes -native         : write LAS/LAZ output in native/actual mode -nil            : pipe output to NULL (suppress output) -o [n]          : use [n] as output file
+-compatible     : write LAS/LAZ output in compatibility mode
+-io_obuffer [n] : use write-out-buffer of size [n] bytes
+-native         : write LAS/LAZ output in native/actual mode
+-nil            : pipe output to NULL (suppress output)
+-o [n]          : use [n] as output file
--obin           : output as BIN (terrasolid binary) -ocut [n]       : cut the last [n] characters from name -odir [n]       : set output directory to [n]
+-obin           : output as BIN (terrasolid binary)
+-ocut [n]       : cut the last [n] characters from name
+-odir [n]       : set output directory to [n]
--odix [n]       : set output file name suffix to [n] -oforce         : force output creation also on errors or warnings -olas           : output as LAS file
+-odix [n]       : set output file name suffix to [n]
+-oforce         : force output creation also on errors or warnings
+-olas           : output as LAS file
--olaz           : output as LAZ (compressed LAS) -oparse [xyz]   : parse on-the-fly to ASCII using fields [xyz] -opts           : output as PTS (plain text lidar data) -optx           : output as PTX (plain text with header) -oqi            : output in QFIT format (.qi)(ATM project, NASA) -oscale_rgb [n] : scale output RGB by [n]
+-olaz           : output as LAZ (compressed LAS)
+-oparse [xyz]   : parse on-the-fly to ASCII using fields [xyz]
+-opts           : output as PTS (plain text lidar data)
+-optx           : output as PTX (plain text with header)
+-oqi            : output in QFIT format (.qi)(ATM project, NASA)
+-oscale_rgb [n] : scale output RGB by [n]
--osep [n]       : set text output separator as char [n] -otxt           : output as textfile
+-osep [n]       : set text output separator as char [n]
+-otxt           : output as textfile
--owrl           : output as VRLM (Virtual Reality Modeling Language) text -stdout         : pipe to stdout
+-owrl           : output as VRLM (Virtual Reality Modeling Language) text
+-stdout         : pipe to stdout

 ### parse